Monday, April 1, 2013

 More importantly for our purposes, Empedocles had a physical theory about the random development of living forms.
 According to this theory, Life first emerged as a collection of disassociated body parts, which wandered about on their own, without the intervention of divine power.
 These were not parts severed from previously complex beings, but each functioned in its own right as an independent "single-limbed" being.
 Complex creatures were then created by the accidental combination of these disparate limbs and organs.
 If the correct parts combined, then the creature would survive and go on to found a species, but if the wrong combination occurred then the creature would perish — only those with the most suitable combinations survived, by a process that we now call natural selection.

 Empedocles' hypothesized hybrid creatures were literally mocked by later Greek philosophers, notably Aristoteles (384-322 BCE) and Epicurus (341-270 BCE), and their followers.
 They derided these monsters as "roll-walking creatures with hands not properly articulated or distinguishable" and as "ox-headed man-creatures".
-It was Lucretius who resurrected Empedocles' idea, in his only known work (De Rerum Natura), which was about the beliefs of Epicureanism — Lucretius was the first writer to introduce Roman readers to Epicurean philosophy.
+It was Lucretius who resurrected Empedocles' idea, in the fifth part of his only known work (the poem De Rerum Natura), which was about the beliefs of Epicureanism — Lucretius was the first writer to introduce Roman readers to Epicurean philosophy.

 Titus Lucretius Carus was a Roman poet and philosopher, apparently resident in Rome itself.
 He is perhaps most famous for his atomistic view of the physical world (everything is built up from collections of indivisible particles).
 More importantly for our purposes, Lucretius expounded a similar theory to that of Empedocles, namely that originally a set of randomly composed monsters sprang up, of which only the fittest survived.
 However, whereas Empedocles described isolated limbs as the starting point, Lucretius described whole organisms with defective combinations of body parts (what we would now call congenital defects), so that his maladapted creatures were formed at the atomic level rather than at the macroscopic level of whole limbs.
 Also, in Lucretius' theory there was apparently no inter-species mingling of limbs, as there was in Empedocles' version.

-These two related theories of zoogony appear to have lain dormant for a couple of thousand years, crushed under the iron fist of Aristoteleanism.
+These two related theories of zoogony appear to have lain dormant for a couple of thousand years, crushed under the iron fist of both Aristoteleanism and the early Christian era.
 Even into the 1900s, biology could be best described as being essentially an extension of Aristoteles' philosophical ideas (Mayr 1982).
 Nevertheless, slowly the idea of natural selection was re-introduced to biology, notably with the work of Étienne Geoffroy Saint-Hilaire (1772-1844), and culminating in the work Alfred Russel Wallace (1823-1913) and Charles Robert Darwin (1809-1882).

 However, even after the introduction of this evolutionary idea, the focus was on the inheritance of morphological modifications, not on the admixture of parts inherited from different organisms; and so only half of Empedocles' ideas were accepted.